aramisHernandez1/WaterSim/README.md

 ### Current Accomplishments
 * Basic OpenGL structure
-  * How to set up a context
+  * How to set up a context and window
+  * How to set up shaders and buffers
+  * Using GLSL and adding attributes with shaders.
 * Learned basic GLSL such as creating a vertex shader for the ocean
 * Learned how waver works in computer graphics, the sum of sines, the derivative to get the tangent, and bi for vector normals.